-My mathstips.com domain is hosted on MediaTemple and so I use Mediatemple’s interface to generate my CSR.
-The interface is different but the process is same.
+My mathstips.com domain is hosted on MediaTemple, and so I use Mediatemple’s interface to generate my CSR.
+The interface is different, but the process is the same.

-Under SSL certificate, we have the option to generate CSR.
+Under the SSL certificate, we have the option to generate CSR.

 Fill the details and generate a CSR.